-Like all companies, ITC Translations is obviously impacted by this unprecedented health crisis.
-To ensure business continuity and do our best to adapt, we’ve implemented several measures to support all of the people our company interacts with.
+Like all companies, ITC Global Translations is obviously impacted by this unprecedented health crisis.
+To ensure business continuity and do our best to adapt, we have implemented several measures to support all of the people our company interacts with.

 Support for employees

 Since lockdowns began in mid-March, our entire team (in Canada, the United States and France) has been working remotely.
 This process was facilitated by the fact that several members of the team were already working remotely.
 This meant our IT infrastructure was ready to support this new way of working, both in terms of technical capacity and security.

 This new structure led to changes in our management processes.
 Internally, this has translated into more frequent meetings, more regular reports from the sales department and more frequent reviews of various performance indicators (KPIs) from the different departments.
 Externally, we continue to keep our linguists as busy as possible, because we know that these linguistic services are often their only source of revenue.

 Of course, the fact that everyone is working remotely requires new practices to maintain the same level of involvement from everyone and keep the team motivated.
 That’s why we host games, exercise sessions, trivia games, happy hours, lunch breaks and many other activities over video conference so that the team can stay connected with colleagues.